softcoder/riprunner/README.md

 -------------------------
 Rip Runner was written using PHP for its backend server operations and html5 + javascript and angular 8+ for the frontend.
 The design of this application allows for the use of any database backend supported by PHP's PDO layer but currently MySQL is preferred (sql is abstracted into a file for each DB type).
 Currently most of the user interface is rendered using a server side framework called 'twig' but work has started to replace that using angular 8.
 Communications options include email, SMS (via a provider such as Twilio) and Google Cloud Messaging / Web Push for the Android client.
 Numerous google services are used like google maps which require a free API Key.
 The selection of PHP and javascript were made to allow this application to run on most free (or more offordable) hosting providers.
-This project makes use of test automation and Continuous Intregration via travis CI.
+This project makes use of test automation and Continuous Intregration via Github actions.

 Why is Rip Runner a good choice for me?:
 --------------------